Newgate Prison: Executions

 In 1783, the site of London's gallows was moved from Tyburn to Newgate.
 Public executions outside the prison – by this time, London's main prison – continued to draw large crowds.
 It was also possible to visit the prison by obtaining a permit from the Lord Mayor of the City of London or a sheriff.
 The condemned were kept in narrow, sombre cells separated from Newgate Street by a thick wall and received only a dim light from the inner courtyard.
 The gallows were constructed outside a door in Newgate Street for public viewing.
-Dense crowds of thousands of spectators could pack the streets to see these events, and in 1807 dozens died at a public execution when part of the crowd of 40,000 spectators collapsed into a human crush.
+Dense crowds of thousands of spectators could pack the streets to see these events, and in 1807 dozens died at a public execution when part of the crowd of 40,000 spectators collapsed into a crowd crush.
+In November 1835 James Pratt and John Smith were the last two men to be executed for sodomy.

+Michael Barrett was the last man to be hanged in public outside Newgate Prison (and the last person to be publicly executed in Great Britain) on 26 May 1868.
 From 1868, public executions were discontinued and executions were carried out on gallows inside Newgate, initially using the same mobile gallows in the Chapel Yard, but later in a shed built near the same spot.
 Dead Man's Walk was a long stone-flagged passageway, partly open to the sky and roofed with iron mesh (thus also known as Birdcage Walk).
 The bodies of the executed criminals were then buried beneath its flagstones.
 Until the 20th century, future British executioners were trained at Newgate.
 One of the last was John Ellis, who began training in 1901.
 In total – publicly or otherwise – 1,169 people were executed at the prison.
-In November 1835 James Pratt and John Smith were the last two men to be executed for sodomy.
-Michael Barrett was the last man to be hanged in public outside Newgate Prison (and the last person to be publicly executed in Great Britain) on 26 May 1868.
+Death masks of several of them were transferred to the Black Museum at New Scotland Yard on the prison's closure.